-1) In Germany, you may be greeted by “Guten Tag” as you learned in German 101 or even the relatively international “Hallo,” but you should not expect this in Austria.
-The Austrian greeting is “grüß Gott!”
-The technical translation is something like “Greet God” but the practical translation in “Good day!” and the correct response is a cheerful “grüß Gott!” in return.
+1) In Germany, you may be greeted by “Guten Tag” as you learned in German 101 or even the relativelyinternational “Hallo,” but you should not expect this in Austria.
+The Austrian most commonly heard greeting is “grüß Gott!”
+The technical translation is something like “Greet God” but the practical translation is “Good day!” and the Austrian response is often a cheerful “grüß Gott!” in return.
 I’ve always liked it but some Austrians prefer not to repeat the phrase because of the religious implications as well as some conservative political undertones and to reply instead with Hallo.
-To me, the greeting also says something intangible like “happy to be in Austria and we understand that this is not Germany.”
-Teach your kids to reply with the traditional grüß Gott or simply Hallo.
+To me, the greeting also says something intangible like “happy to be in Austria and I understand that this is not Germany.”
+You can, of course, teach your kids to reply with the traditional grüß Gott or simply Hallo.
 In any case, it’s good to know what to expect when traveling with kids.
-Recently, as we boarded what I thought was a Lufthansa flight, the flight attendant said ““grüß Gott!”
-I quickly repeated and then looked around happily.
+Recently, as we boarded what I thought was a Lufthansa flight, the flight attendant said “grüß Gott!”
+I startled and looked around happily.
 It was Austrian Air.
 Perfect!

 2) The Austrians are, in general terms, mountain goats.
 If a hike is advertised as “moderate, 4 hours” in the USA, I can generally imagine that the hike is fairly easy and I will finish in a bit under 4 hours, perhaps even with kids.
 The same label in Austria makes me question my ability to complete the hike at all and I can be certain it will take at least 5 hours even without kids.
 Imagine that most descriptions of outdoor adventures are written for strong, fit 25 year olds.
 Look for hikes and opportunities marked “für Kinder” if you want a hike that is good for families.

 3) The playgrounds, Spielplatz, are stupendous.
 Simply stupendous.
-There is no need to search for expensive activities for your kids.
+There is no need to search for expensive activities in Austria with kids.
 Check out the basic and ubiquitous Spielplatz.
 There is, for example, a bird sculpture that you can fly at the Spielplatz at Schönbrunn palace and a high rope wire at Am Himmel, a relaxing café at the top of the hill above the Grinzing district.
 But, no need to search for these specific spots, simply wander in the neighborhoods or search Google Earth for a playground near you.
 Don’t expect the same safety standards as the USA or a lot of parental supervision.
 Take a look at the equipment first, and help your child enjoy these adventures safely and happily.

 4) The Danube is the city’s playground, especially on hot summer days.
 The canal that runs through the main part of the city is only a small slice of the action.
 Venture out the U1 line to Alte Donau (old Danube) or Donauinsel (Danube Island) for some local fun from swimming beaches and pools to boat rentals and water slides.